rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ## Discovering Webpack chunks

-However, not everything worked as we expected in the early going.
-We encountered some surprising issues with our strategy that forced us to better understand Webpack behavior.
+However, after adding `expose-loader` for jQuery, not everything worked as we expected in the early going.

-Consider the following where we import jQuery in `vendor.js`, use the `expose-loader` as described earlier, to export `jQuery` and `$` to the global scope.
+Consider the following where we import jQuery in `vendor.js`.
 Then we've added the `chosen-js` package and import it in `application.js`.

 ```javascript
 // app/javascript/packs/vendor.js